camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

     - Check if User Consent is required as the lawful basis associated with the declared Scope and Purpose.
       - If necessary, it will be checked in the operator's consent master whether user consent has already been given to the application for the user identifier and declared purpose.
     - If NOT granted, the operator performs the consent capture.
 Since the authorization code grant involves the interaction with application front-end, consent can be captured directly from the user through the application browser.
-  - Covered scenarios: Consumption device must be equal to target device of subsequent API call(s)
+  - Covered scenarios: (note again: Consumption device must be equal to target device of subsequent API call(s))
     - On-net (with mobile connection) & application front-end (with embedded browser)
     - Off-net scenarios using refresh_token, as long as there was a connection when the first access_token was requested.